solana-nft-programs/mpl-candy-machine-utils/README.md

 ### **Script for adding lockup settings**

 This script will create a lockup settings PDA and then set the lockup settings feature flag in the candy machine indicating that the additional accounts for lockup are required when minting.
-This can be placed into a ts file and run with `ts-node set-candy-machine-lockup-settings.tssetLockupSettings.ts`
+This can be placed into a ts file and run with `ts-node set-candy-machine-lockup-settings.ts`

 ```jsx
 // set-candy-machine-lockup-settings.ts